Flags of the Australian Defence Force: Flags of the Australian Army

-Royal Australian Navy ensigns
+White ensigns

-The pre federation colonial navies flew British blue ensigns defaced with the relevant local badge.
-Outside of colonial waters these ships were commissioned into the Royal Navy and used the British white ensign.
-In 1901 the colonial navies were integrated into the Commonwealth Naval Forces and consequently flew the Australian flag.
+The pre-federation colonial navies flew British blue ensigns defaced with the relevant local badge.
+Outside of colonial waters, these ships were commissioned into the Royal Navy and used the British white ensign.
+In 1901, the colonial navies were integrated into the Commonwealth Naval Forces and consequently flew the Australian flag.
 Following the formation of the Royal Australian Navy, on 5 October 1911, Naval Order 78/1911 directed all vessels to fly the British White Ensign on the stern and the flag of Australia on the Jackstaff.
 The Argus newspaper, edition of 29 July 1911, had furthermore carried a notice that the "navy orders that the Australian flag is to be the saluting flag at all reviews and ceremonial parades on shore", with it also being required that the Union Jack is flown at the saluting point "when representatives of His Majesty the King review the Commonwealth forces."
-However the practice of RAN captains flying the Union Jack continued, as was the case at a review of HMAS Melbourne at Fremantle in 1913.
-Following a public demonstration by the Australian Natives Association the government took action to phase in the 1911 naval regulations.
+However, the practice of RAN captains flying the Union Jack continued, as was the case at a review of HMAS Melbourne at Fremantle in 1913.
+Following a public demonstration by the Australian Natives Association, the government took action to phase in the 1911 naval regulations.
 The British White Ensign was finally replaced by a distinctively Australian White Ensign on 1 March 1967.
-Prior to this time it was a not unknown for RAN captains to fly the Australian flag from the foremast of single masted ships and the mainmast of two masted ships as the battle flag when at action stations instead of the Royal Navy white ensign as happened at the battle of the Cocos between HMAS Sydney and the German cruiser SMS Emden.
+Prior to this time, it was not unknown for RAN captains to fly the Australian flag from the foremast of single-masted ships and the mainmast of two-masted ships as the battle flag when at action stations instead of the Royal Navy white ensign as happened at the battle of the Cocos between HMAS Sydney and the German cruiser SMS Emden.

 Royal Australian Air Force ensigns

 The Royal Australian Air Force shared the sky blue ensign of their British counterpart from 1922.
 An Australian variant was adopted in 1948.
-It featured a titled southern cross to accommodate the downsized roundel previously occupying the fly half.
+It featured a titled southern cross to accommodate the downsized roundel previously occupying the fly-half.
 The RAAF roundel was last modified in 1982 with the creation of an Australian roundel featuring a stylised leaping red kangaroo in place of the concentric red disk.

-The order of precedence for the RAAF is as follows: the Queen's colour for the RAAF; unit Queen's colours; Squadron standards and Governor-General's banners.
-There is also and the order of precedence among the various Queen's colours that goes: Queen's colour for the RAAF; RAAF School of Technical Training; RAAF academy; RAAF College; Central Flying School; School of Air Navigation; No. 3 Aircraft Depot; No. 1 Flying Training School; No. 1 Aircraft Depot; No. 2 Aircraft Depot and No. 503 Wing.
+The order of precedence for the RAAF is as follows: the Queen's colour for the RAAF, unit Queen's colours, Squadron standards, and the Governor-General's banner.
+The order of precedence among the various Queen's colours is as follows: the Queen's colour for the RAAF; RAAF School of Technical Training; RAAF academy; RAAF College; Central Flying School; School of Air Navigation; No. 3 Aircraft Depot; No. 1 Flying Training School; No. 1 Aircraft Depot; No. 2 Aircraft Depot and No. 503 Wing.